timmcginley/41936/Subjects/Materials/index.md

 This collaboration should be clearly defined in the DMS.

 Clear communication and planning between PM and MAT is central for the intended collaboration and co -design process as well as managing expectations and prioritising in the planning of the project and the goals set for different subjects.Material should also continuously communicate and collaborate on achieving the DGNB lite goal and documenting it appropriately.

+## Assignments

+### Part A
+* Help set CO2 eq / m2 / person target
+* Analyse the previous projects
+* Analyse the implications of the DGNBLite scehma for the team.

+### Part B

+#### Drawings
+* Produce the different material options

+### Part C
+* Seek 'regulatory approval' for the new material / product.
+* Produce EPD either for the new material / component and